-Any competition horse rider who has had to treat a blister in the middle of a 3 day event, will tell you to never cut your self short when it comes to a good riding sock.
+Any competition horse rider who has had to treat a blister in the middle of a 3-day event will tell you to never cut yourself short when it comes to a good riding sock.

 Horse Riding Sock Fabrics

 Riding boots aren’t known for their great breathability - did you know that your feet can sweat up to 400ml of fluid per day?
-That can really lead to unhealthy conditions and that’s why wicking technology in riding socks is so important, as are temperature regulation, and cushioning.
+That can really lead to unhealthy conditions and that’s why wicking technology in riding socks is so important, as is temperature regulation, and cushioning.

 The golden rule when buying horse riding socks is to never buy socks made of 100% cotton.
 Cotton absorbs and holds moisture.
 Our base fabric of choice is nylon.
 Nylon is great for wicking moisture away from the skin, dries quickly and is extremely durable – it holds its shape and doesn’t easily suffer from thinning from friction.
-Usually its mixed with polyester to give a softer feel.
+Usually, it's mixed with polyester to give a softer feel.

 What makes a good riding sock?

-Many socks look the same, but its not until you look closer that you will see some key features that make great socks
+Many socks look the same, but it's not until you look closer that you will see some key features that make great socks

 1 / The Welt